Fransenson/PyT_Notifier/README.md

 * NO EXCHANGE API REQUIRED - all information is being read from the PT log and database

 ## Installation
-PyT_Notifier uses twx.botapi to send notifications.
-Therefore you need to install this package.

 **If you've installed Python(3.X) already, you can probably skip to step 2**